State Regulations in Alaska

 Learn what to look for when buying a vehicle so that the money you invest will reward you with excellent, reliable transportation.
 Buy from a reputable dealer if at all possible.
 If you buy from a private party, have the vehicle checked out by a certified mechanic before you invest your hard-earned dollars.
 Look at the vehicle not as a sweet deal or a luxury ride, but as the vehicle that needs to get you from Point A to Point B and all points in between when the days grow short and the nights grow long.

 In the transfer of a motor vehicle's ownership, you must complete two transactions with the DMV.
-You must change the ownership, also known as the title and the new owner must register the vehicle with the Alaska DMV.
+You must change the ownership, also known as the title and the new owner must register the vehicle with a Division of Motor Vehicles office.

 The title transfer of a vehicle is done in order to create legal proof of your ownership of the vehicle.
 Titling is only done once, at the time of the purchase but you may add another owner to the title (such as with a marriage) or remove a name from the title.
 You may also request a new title be issued after a loan is paid off and a lien has been released.
 You have 30 days from the date of purchase to change the title on a vehicle in Alaska.

 Registering a vehicle is the act of making it legal with the DMV, including the payment of any applicable fees and taxes.
 Once a vehicle is registered, you will receive your license plates in the mail.
 You may order personalized or specialized license plates, if you wish.

 You may also be asked for proof of your I/M Testing Certification when you register a newly purchased vehicle.
 The updated certification is the seller's responsibility.
 If you live in an area that requires an I/M Certification, be sure that your seller has included it with your bill of sale.

 Registration fees vary and are based on the size of the vehicle and the weight class.
 Here's a link to the DMV fee schedule for more information on registration fees.